datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast03-Multi-Band-Raster.md

 #About Raster Bands

-As mentioned in (ADD LINK lesson 00)[], a raster can contain 1 or more bands.
-To work with multi-band rasters, we need to adjust our workflow.
-We will use the `stack` function in r to do this.
-We can use `plotRGB` to plot a 3 band image raster.
+As mentioned in the [Intro to Raster Data Lesson 00]( {{ base.url }} }}/R/Introduction-to-Raster-Data-In-R), a raster can contain 1 or more bands.
+To work with multi-band rasters, we need to adjust how we import and plot our data.

+* To import multi band raster data we will use the `stack` function.
+* If our multi-band data are imagery that we wish to composit, we can use `plotRGB` to plot a 3 band image raster.

+#About Multi Band Imagery
+In this lesson, the multi-band data that we are working with is imagery collected using the NEON Airborne Observation Platform high resolution camera over the NEON Harvard Forest field site.

+#This imagery has 3 bands... more here when we decide on data

+more about imagery will go here.

+#leah needs to decide whether the harvard spectrometer data are usable given
+#some trees are purple - ask nathan

+#Getting Started with Multi-Band data
 If we read a raster stack into R using the `raster` function, it defaults to reading in one (the first) band.
 We can plot this band using the plot function.

-#SOMETHING ABOUT IMAGES SPECIFICALLY WHICH ARE DIFF FROM OTHER RASTERS??

-Note that in a typical GIS application would render a single image band using a grayscale color palette.
+Note that in a typical GIS application, a single band would render a single image band using a grayscale color palette.
+We will thus use a grayscale palette to render individual bands below.
+{: .notice}

     # Read in multi-band raster with raster function, the default is the first band
     RGB_band1 <- raster("NEON_RemoteSensing/HARV/HARV_RGB_Ortho.tif")

     #create a grayscale color palette to use for the image
+    grayscale_colors <- gray.colors(100,
+                                    start = 0.0,
+                                    end = 1.0,
-    grayscale_colors <- gray.colors(100, start = 0.3, end = 0.9, gamma = 2.2, alpha = NULL)
+                                    gamma = 2.2,
+                                    alpha = NULL)

     #Point out dimension, CRS, and values attributes, but esp. band
     plot(RGB_band1,